avengers-p11/Documentation/VCS Design + POC/Features of VCS/Detailed documentation of VCS setup/VCS Setup.md

 # Types of VCS

--   **Centralized version control system (CVCS).** A single central server stores all versioned files, and users pull/push changes to/from it.
+-   **Centralized version control system (CVCS):** A single central server stores all versioned files, and users pull/push changes to/from it.

--   **Distributed/Decentralized version control system (DVCS).** Every user has a complete copy of the repository, enabling offline work and decentralized collaboration.
+-   **Distributed/Decentralized version control system (DVCS):** Every user has a complete copy of the repository, enabling offline work and decentralized collaboration.

 # Git